Gerald and Charlene Gallego: California

-Conviction

 Following closing arguments, on April 6, the jury began deliberations, and during that time Gerald sat in his cell read John Norman's Gor book series, which depicts an alternate world populated by slaves and women.
 After five days, the jury convicted Gerald on two counts of murder and two counts of kidnapping, with the jury finding that his convictions had met the special circumstances allowing him to be eligible for the death penalty.
 At the start of the penalty phase, Gerald requested an attorney and hired Richard Fathy, who attempted to portray his client as having a child-like mindset to the jury.

 On May 12, Morris called up Gerald's nineteen-year-old daughter, who testified that she had suffered sustained sexual abuse by him over a seven-year period.
+Charlene took the stand again during the trial's penalty phase, where she recounted the murder of Aguilar, how Gerald raped her in their van before burying her alive and how he "had no tears in his eyes" after the fact.
+She also testified that, shortly after killing Mochel, Gerald bragged that "it was easy – just like the other one."
+Under cross-examination, Charlene acknowledged that she could have called for help during the time both victims were alive but claimed she was afraid of Gerald's "emotional control."
 In his final statement to the jury, Morris urged them to sentence Gerald to death, saying, "The man ought to have the opportunity, the sooner the better, to meet Gerald Albert Gallego.
 Then God can deal with his soul, whether or not he can swap stories with the man that he respects so much."
 On May 24, the jury took less than two hours to recommend a death sentence, which Spellberg formally imposed on June 21.
 At the sentencing, the judge cited Gerald's prior criminal offenses as representing "the failure of our system."

 Following his sentencing, Gerald was moved to death row at San Quentin State Prison.
 Three months later, California Governor George Deukmejian signed an executive agreement ordering Gerald's extradition to Pershing County, Nevada, where he was to stand trial for the murders of Redican and Chipman-Twiggs.
 Due to court challenges, his extradition was delayed several times, which led prosecutor Richard Wagner to travel to San Quentin to negotiate.
 Ultimately, Justice Clinton White agreed to delay extradition once again in December 1983.
 Gerald's extradition to Nevada was finally carried out in January 1984.
 At his arraignment, he agreed to the appointment of public defender Thomas Perkins as his representing attorney.
 Wagner's efforts to prosecute Gerald earned him praise and a handshake from U.S. Senator Paul Laxalt.